smatechnologies/ibm-i-agent-docs/docs/configuration/extended-call-cmd.md

 ## Job Parameters Separator Character

 A special character can optionally be used to add more job definition parameters to the Call command line field of an OpCon job master record for IBM i jobs.
-The special character will be typed in the ASCII character set used by the machine where the OpCon Enterprise Manager is executing.
+The special character will be typed in the ASCII character set used by the machine where the OpCon User Interface is executing.
 Before the LSAM job scheduling server actually processes the special character it will be translated to EBCDIC according to the translation table specified above in the LSAM Parameters.

 IBM i jobs can have additional Job Description attributes added, and various job management functions that are optionally provided by the IBM i LSAM can be engaged, as explained in the next sections.